YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 RESTORE
 +++++++++

-Integrates one or more BACKUP -INCREMENTAL files into a corresponding database.
+Integrates one or more BACKUP INCREMENTAL files into a corresponding database.
 The transaction number in the first incremental backup must be one more than the current transaction number of the database.
 Otherwise, MUPIP RESTORE terminates with an error.

 The format of the RESTORE command is: